 As I mentioned in my post entitled Workplace: Back to the Future for Facilities Management, Workplace and productivity have been there from the start.
 We have just forgotten about them.
 We got so wrapped up in being invisible and non-core that we forgot that we are an important enabler of Productivity in the Workplace.

-As indicated by the Google definition, Workplace is more than just the corporate office.
-It is any place where people work.
+So what makes up a Workplace?
+It is more than just the corporate office.
+As indicated by the Google definition, it is any place where people work.
 All work happens somewhere so, a railway station, warehouse, hospital, school or stadium is a Workplace.

 Wouldn't our healthcare industry be better off if our hospital and clinical facilities were designed and operated with doctors and nurses in mind?
 Surely, they are people to guide us in terms of how patients should be cared for.

 All workplaces and their users need the provision of a conducive space, environment, and services to be productive.
 Workplaces need to be viewed holistically to ensure that their spatial, cultural and technological components are aligned.